Professor of Law and Professor of Bioethics

 - Haas Distinguished Chair

-Osagie K. Obasogie is the Haas Distinguished Chair and Professor of Bioethics in the Joint Medical Program and School of Public Health.
+Osagie K. Obasogie is the Haas Distinguished Chair and Professor of Law at the University of California, Berkeley School of Law with a joint appointment in the Joint Medical Program and School of Public Health.

 - PhD – University of California, Berkeley